+- provision to need including Boxall Profiles and Motional Screenings.

+- Additional support is requested from a range of agencies as necessary including:

+- CAMHS

+- Mental Health Support Team

+- Dreadnought

 - Jigsaw

 - Social Care

-- Penhaligon's Friends
+- Penhaligons Friends

 - Young Carers

 - Young People Cornwall

 - School Nursing Team

 - Occupational Health

 - Autism Team

 - Hearing Support Team

 - Vision Support Team

 - EAL Advisors

 - Inclusion Support Services

 - Cognition and Learning Service

 - Parent Partnership Service

 - Speech & Language Therapy

 - Educational Psychology

 - Health Services including paediatricians

 - Family Support

 - Early Support Service

 - Scope

 - Physiotherapy

 - CLEAR

 - Physical and Medical Advisor

-- Pupils with specific medical conditions have an Individual Health Care Plans which are shared with all staff following consultation with parents.
+- Pupils with specific medical conditions have an Individual

-- Home / School books are used to aid communication between School and parents/carers for specific individuals.

-- An Intimate Care Policy is in place and followed.

-- Individualised support is provided for pupils who begin to display signs of disaffection or disengagement.

-- Risk assessments are made for all trips and for day-to-day school events. - A policy for the administration of medicine is in place. - Sporting opportunities take place regularly. - Cookery opportunities take place linked to the curriculum. - Thoughts and Feeling Boxes are in each class with issues being addressed in the class setting or assembly. - Assemblies from outside providers to support whole school ethos e.g. Olympic & Paralympic Champions, Lifeguards, Open the Book. - Residential trips challenge and encourage the development of health lifestyles, well-being and emotional resilience. - The school promotes and explores physical and mental well-being through our 'Healthy Active Living Week' in the Summer Term.
+- All children have the opportunity to become a member of the Pupil Leadership Team representing their year group at regular meetings. - Key staff are trained in First Aid (approved training and updated as required) - Our Relationships and Sex Education Curriculum starts from Early Years and continues through to Year 6 with age-appropriate materials to enable children to develop personally, socially and emotionally. - Risk assessments are made for all trips and for day-to-day school events. - A policy for the administration of medicine is in place. - Sporting opportunities take place regularly. - Cookery opportunities take place linked to the curriculum. - Thoughts and Feeling Boxes are in each class with issues being addressed in the class setting or assembly. - Assemblies from outside providers to support whole school ethos e.g. Olympic & Paralympic Champions, Lifeguards, Open the Book. - Residential trips challenge and encourage the development of health lifestyles, well-being and emotional resilience.